Gits0L/exploratory-data-analysis---customer-loans-in-finance580/README.md

   #### Usage

-  - Use code to import import and connect to database using credentials, clean and analyse data
+  - Use code to import import and connect to database using credentials, clean and analyse financial data

   #### File structure
   - README.md: Repository information